demonico85/cleaving/README.md

 At the end of the generation point your browser to `build/html/index.html` to browse the docs.

-NOTE: The repository contains a directory `/utils` which includes a miscellanea of programs useful for the cleaving calculations (e.g., extracting and average useful quantities).
+NOTE: The repository contains a directory `/utils` which includes a miscellanea of programs useful for  cleaving calculations (e.g., extracting and averaging useful quantities).
 These small programs are given without description and without warranty